Community Garden

 Sycamore Food Forest

-The Sycamore Food Forest is a permaculture food forest and a market garden that sits across from the ISU Community Garden on 12th Street.
-The food forest started as a research project in 2019.
-A permaculture food forest is a regenerative agriculture technique meant to mimic a forests edge with edible plants.
-Our food forest has 30+ fruit trees, 30+ fruit bushes, root vegetables, and vining produce.
+The Sycamore Food Forest consists of a permaculture food forest, a market garden, and a pollination garden.
+It is located across from the ISU Community Garden on 12th Street.
+The food forest started as a research project in 2018.
+A permaculture food forest is a regenerative agriculture technique meant to mimic a natural forest with edible plants.
+Our food forest has 100+ fruit trees, 30+ fruit bushes, root vegetables, and vining produce.
 All of the produce harvested here is donated to on-campus food pantries and off-campus food banks.
-Student leaders in Sustainable Agriculture Leaders (SAL) are responsible for planning, maintenance, and harvest at the food forest.
+Student leaders in our BlueStem Internship Program are responsible for the planning, maintenance, and harvest at the food forest.
 Through the Bluestem Internship Program, our interns gain experience in helping maintain and harvest during the summer for our free CSA-program with the Sycamore Food Pantry.

 How to Get Involved